steveush/foo-utils/README.md

 ## Changelog

+### 0.2.2

+* Added new `FooUtils.inArray` method to test if a value exists in an array.
+Essentially a wrapper around the native `indexOf` method on an array, but it checks if the haystack is an actual array.

 ### 0.2.1

 * Breaking Change: Removed the `FooUtils.Debugger` class, it's usefulness had come to an end, and it was reporting as a cookie in Chrome because it checked on the existence of localStorage as the script was parsed.